-Gluten-free and low carb, this healthy and delicious pasta recipe is made with zucchini zoodles (noodles), sweet Italian sausage and hearty kale.
+Gluten-free and low carb, this healthy and delicious zucchini zoodles with sausage and kale is a new spin on a typical pasta recipe.

 - Zucchini: Look for larger zucchinis which are easier to spiralize and give you longer “noodles” for the dish.